 At Livability, we care deeply that each of these cities is actually somewhere that you would want to live.
 What does that mean?

-Our research shows that a good city needs a strong foundation and level playing field for everyone.
+Our research shows that a good city needs a strong foundation and a level playing field for everyone.
 This means they must provide residents with access to affordable housing, quality health care, low crime rates and a great climate.
 Then there are the quality of life needs — reputable schools, good infrastructure and economic growth.
 Last, these cities differentiate themselves from thousands of others by the quality of their amenities.
-Think golf courses, public parks, farmers markets, arts and culture, etc.
+Think golf courses, public parks, farmers’ markets, arts and culture, etc.